 There are other ways, however, of generating income from investments, although they aren’t dividends.
 For instance, bonds – including Treasuries – create fixed income for holders, but these are interest income, not dividends.

 Treasury interest income isn’t taxed at the federal level at all, while the bonds of companies are taxed as interest income, which is simply taxed at the investor’s ordinary income rate.

 Preferred stock is another option to generate fixed payouts that are similar to a bond.
 Preferred stock is essentially debt that never matures, so they generally pay a fixed dividend each quarter (or annually) to holders in exactly the same way a bond does.

-These fixed income instruments are fine for those that are extremely risk-averse – such as for holding in retirement or on corporate balance sheets – but for those with a longer time horizon, we believe dividend common stocks are far superior.
+These fixed-income instruments are fine for those who are extremely risk-averse – such as for holding in retirement or on corporate balance sheets – but for those with a longer time horizon, we believe dividend common stocks are far superior.

 Whether a dividend yield is “good” or not is really in the eye of the beholder.
 For instance, whether a yield is good enough is based upon many factors, including how focused an investor is on capital gain potential, dividend growth potential, dividend safety, and more.

 To help us understand this, let’s look at a few examples.
 For our first example, let’s assume a 25-year-old investor that has 40 years until they retire.